A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Other simulation details

 \subsection{Computing environment}

-Computations with simulated and real data sets were performed in R 4.1.0 \citep{R}, linked to the OpenBLAS 0.3.13 optimized numerical libraries, on Linux machines (Scientific Linux 8) with Intel Xeon E5-2680v4 (``Broadwell'') processors.
-Fitting the Poisson mash models to the large cytokines data sets (Sec.~\ref{application}) required more memory, as much as 100 GB, and for this model fitting we also used multithreading to speed up the computations (at most 3 CPUs were used).
+All analyses of simulated and real data sets were performed in R 4.1.0 \citep{R}, linked to the OpenBLAS 0.3.13 optimized numerical libraries, on Linux machines (Scientific Linux 8) with Intel Xeon E5-2680v4 (``Broadwell'') processors.
+Note that fitting the Poisson mash models to the larger cytokines data sets required more memory, as much as 100 GB, and for these larger data sets we also used multithreading to speed up the computations (at most 3 cores).